 Recreational marijuana remains illegal in Ghana.
 Possession, trafficking, or cultivation of cannabis with THC levels above the legal limit remains a criminal offense under Ghanaian law.

-The new regulatory framework allows businesses to apply for multiple types of licenses covering different stages of the cannabis supply chain.
+The regulatory framework allows businesses to apply for multiple licence categories covering different stages of the supply chain.

-According to the Narcotics Control Commission, the available license categories include:
+According to the Narcotics Control Commission, the available licence categories include:

 - Cultivation